Wildhoney/Formv/README.md

 });
 ```

-Using the `set` function provided by `useFormMap` you can use a curried function to pass to your `Input` component.
+Using the `set` function provided by `useMap` you can use a curried function to pass to your `Input` component.
 Interestingly if you use the approach below rather than creating a new function every time, the `set('username')` will never change, and as such makes everything a whole lot easier when it comes to wrapping your `Input` field in [`memo`](https://reactjs.org/docs/react-api.html#reactmemo).

 ```jsx
 <Input value={state.username} onChange={set('username')} />